vorce/lagun/README.md

 - Add nice CSS
 - Add possibility to try out requests.
 Buttons!
-- Complete json parsing into model
+- Complete json parsing into model.
+Move that code into its own file.